AzeHie/bike-app/PROJECT LOG.md

 14.4.2023
 Working with additional "add station" and "add journey" forms logic on frontend.
 Added shared Input component for inputs and shared validation for form-validations.
 I have never used "time" and "date" form-inputs earlier, handling that data is something new for me.

-Installed react-moment for date validator.
+Installed moment for date validator.